 The novel coronavirus (2019-nCoV), which originated in Wuhan, is spreading fast.
-Apart from preventive measures to contain its spread, it is also important to keep one’s lungs strong.
+Apart from preventive measures to contain its spread, it is also important to keep your lungs strong.

-Traditional Chinese medicine regards the lung to be a vulnerable organ in the body.
+Traditional Chinese medicine regards the lungs to be a vulnerable organ in the body.
 Once its resistance is weakened, it is the first organ to be invaded by a virus.